SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-best-exception-handling-library/rule.md

 * Seq
 * RayGun

 Your users should never see the “yellow screen of death” in ASP.NET, or the “unhandled exception” message in a Windows application.
 Errors should always be caught and logged – there are plenty of great services that help you fall into the pit of success.
 They show you great dashboards, integrate with your preferred communication tools, allow you to get great telemetry, and help you drill down to the root cause.
-As developers you should be alerted when something is going wrong and be able to see details to help you track down and fix bugs.
+As developers you should be alerted when something is going wrong and be able to see details to help you track down and fix bugs before clients notice them and call up asking you to fix it.
+With exception libraries, you should already be on it.

 ::: bad
 ![Figure: Bad - If you see this, you are doing something wrong!](default-asp-error-500_small.png)